LDS and RLDS (Community of Christ): Differences & Similarities

 The LDS Church teaches that God is a glorified, exalted human being and that there was a time in history when God was not God.
 The CofC espuses a deity who was eternally God and "independent of any external or prior cause" (Some Differences Between the Reorganized Church of Jesus Christ of Latter Day Saints and the Church of Jesus Christ of Latter-day Saints, pg.1).

 The LDS Church teaches that there is a myriad of Gods on various worlds.
 The LDS Godhead is tri-theistic, or composed of three separate and distinct Gods, the Father, Son and Holy Ghost.
-According to its official website, the CofC states, "We affirm the Trinity - God who is a community of three person.
+According to its official website, the CofC states, "We affirm the Trinity - God who is a community of three persons.
 All things that exist owe their being to God: mystery beyond understanding and love beyond imagination.
 This God alone is worthy of our worship."

 Both groups believe men will be judged according to their works.